7 Misconceptions About Automation

 If you’ve been putting in the extra hours and energy doing manual operations since the AS400 days, no doubt you’ve got your reasons.
 You might have heard some rumors that have turned you into an automation skeptic over the years.
 Perhaps you think “if it ain’t broke, don’t fix it”.

-To this we say: 56 percent of IBM i shops are already running their IBM i fully unattended.
+To this we say: around 50 percent of IBM i shops are already running their IBM i fully unattended.

 Clearly, automation is not uncharted territory.
 In fact, the experts at HelpSystems have been helping users like you automate their computer systems for over 30 years.
 We hear the most common excuses for not automating 100 times a day and we’ve helped thousands of IT professionals succeed in their automation journey.

 And while there are at least two deadly species of spider in the United States (all 40,000+ types produce poisonous venom) and the average human can only hold their breath for 60 seconds (the world record is just over 24 minutes)—rendering these fears somewhat rational—the easiest cure for fear of the unknown is information.

 So, it’s time to bust the myths!
 Here’s the true story behind our top seven misconceptions about automation.

 Monitoring is important, but it’s only the first step.
 Monitoring assumes that you’ve got someone watching the store, but monitoring doesn’t do anything—it can’t make decisions.
 True, humans can make decisions using documented procedures and tribal knowledge, but it’s best to turn all that juicy information into automation rules that can be applied automatically—especially after your experienced staff retires—and then only escalate exceptions to the experts.

 2. Free or Built-In Solutions Are the Best